AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 of almost 13 billion light-years.
 By analyzing the redshift of

-relic radiation and the rate of expansion, it is estimated that
+relic radiation and the rate of expansion, it is estimated that with

-the observable universe is a sphere with a radius of about 40
+the observable universe is a sphere with a radius of about 45

-billion light-years.
-Including the dynamics of space expansion (hypothesis of accelerated expansion - §5.6, section
+billion years.
+Including the dynamics of space expansion

-"Accelerated expansion of space?
-Dark energy?")
+expansion of space?
+Dark energy?"), the diameter of the

-about 100 billion years.
-This would be the size of the space that
+universe could be even about 100 billion years!
+This would be the

-matter reached during expansion from the beginning of the
+size of the space that matter reached during expansion from the

 This distance value

-corresponds to the event horizon- an interface
+corresponds to the event horizon - an interface

 beyond which we can no longer be seen in principle.
 If an object